The primary objective of RCH Auxiliaries is to raise funds for the RCH.

 Cart, pod and market day stalls

 Auxiliaries can also fundraise by selling goods or raffle tickets via the cart, pod or market day stalls at the hospital.
-If you would like to take part in a cart, pod or market day stall, please contact the Auxiliaries Liaison Officer, who will assist with making a booking.
-The cart, pods and market day stalls are very popular, and bookings are allocated via a formal allocation system annually in October for the following year, Should you wish to register your interest, please complete this form and return to the Auxiliaries Liaison Officer.
+If you would like to take part in a cart, pod or market day stall, please contact the Auxiliaries Coordinator, who will assist with making a booking.
+The cart, pods and market day stalls are very popular, and bookings are allocated via a formal allocation system annually in October for the following year, Should you wish to register your interest, please complete this form and return to the Auxiliaries Coordinator.

 When fundraising on a pod at the hospital, an Auxiliary must ensure: